by Brian Tomasik

 Eventually I chose to pursue a career in software.
 One reason was that it offered the potential for pursuing a startup with very high expected earnings later on.
 Another motivation was that it had high starting salaries (often higher than entry-level finance/consulting remuneration, though with a slower growth trajectory) and didn't require extra education (in contrast to law/medical school).
 I realized that I might not earn indefinitely -- that I might want to earn for a few years and then "retire" to do independent writing -- which is why higher starting compensation was important.

 I ended up working at Microsoft's Bing search engine for four years.
 I enjoyed the work a lot, but gradually it became apparent that I should return to altruism research full-time, because I had too many topics I needed to study in order to figure out how to do good with donations.
 Another reason was I was told repeatedly that my writing and thinking were of sufficiently high-quality that I should consider doing it directly as my area of comparative advantage.

-As far as the idea of earning to give, Jeff Kaufman cites me as one of the first people to write about it on the web, and while it’s true that I came up with the argument on my own, it seems that many people have developed the same idea independently.
+Jeff Kaufman cites me as one of the first people to write about earning to give on the web, and while it's true that I came up with the argument on my own, it seems that many people have developed the same idea independently.
 I later discovered at least three other friends who had already pursued the same path for similar reasons.
 As Eliezer Yudkowsky notes, the basic principle is not original: